elisabetta-p/exam-checker/README.md

 ### Exceptions <a name="exp">
 They are implemented through the `exp` class.
 They handle these cases:
-    * the user has tried to load a non-existing exam
+  - the user has tried to load a non-existing esam
-    * the user has inserted the wrong score to a question/true or false
+ - the user has inserted the wrong score to a question/true or false
-    * the user has selected an answer that does not exist When an exception such as these is caught, the user is prompted to repeat the action they just performed, knowing that there was en error, communicated through a `std::cerr` message.
+ - the user has selected an answer that does not exist

+When an exception such as these is caught, the user is prompted to repeat the action they just performed, knowing that there was en error, communicated through a `std::cerr` message.

 ## View <a name="gui">